Clause 17.14: special leave

 17.14.1 Jury Service

-(i) A permanent or long-term temporary employee shall, as soon as possible, notify the Secretary of the details of any jury summons served on the employee.
+(i) A permanent or long-term temporary employee must, as soon as possible, notify the Secretary of the details of any jury summons served on the employee.

 17.14.2 Witness at Court - Official Capacity

-When a permanent or long-term temporary employee is subpoenaed or called as a witness in an official capacity, the employee shall be regarded as being on duty.
+When a permanent or long-term temporary employee is subpoenaed or called as a witness in an official capacity, the employee is regarded as being on duty.

-Salary and any expenses properly and reasonably incurred by the employee in connection with the employee’s appearance at Court as a witness in an official capacity shall be paid by the Department.
+Salary and any expenses properly and reasonably incurred by the employee in connection with the employee’s appearance at Court as a witness in an official capacity are paid by the Department.

 17.14.3 Witness at Court - Other than in Official Capacity - Crown Witness